Plan before you travel

 The New Zealand Government is urging any New Zealanders currently travelling overseas to register with SafeTravel.
 If you register, you will receive notification of any changes made to travel advice.

-You should avoid taking an overseas cruise due to COVID-19.
+We recommend you avoid taking an overseas cruise due to COVID-19.
 The virus can spread quickly on board cruises due to the close contact between passengers.

 Some cruise ships have been put into quarantine and countries have denied entry to ports, which can have significant consequences for travellers.

 If you are a foreign national travelling in New Zealand, we recommend you consider returning home as soon as you are able to.